C2dricLeroy/Bank_Root_Front/bank_root_front/docs/design.md

 ## 3. Architecture

 The web application will be composed of :
-- A homepage
+- A homepage with :
+  - A list of all bank accounts
+  - A signup button that leads to the registration page
+  - A signin button that lead to the signin page
-- A login page
+- A login page with :
+  - A login form :
+    - mail button
+    - password button
+    - Forgotten password
+    - Signin button
+    - back button && Logo that leads to the homepage
-- A registration page
+- A registration page with :
+  - A component to upload profile picture (not available with API)
+  - Components for:
+    - Name
+    - LastName
+    - Email
+    - Address (not available with API)
+    - Password (Must be secured)
+    - Confirm Password
+    - Date of birth
+    - Accept the term of conditions
+    - Signup button
+  - Back Button && Logo that must lead to the homepage
 - A personal space with:
+  - A logo button that leads to the homepage
+  - A search bar (not available)
+  - Parameters button (not available)
+  - Help Button (not available)
+  - Notification button (not available)
+  - The user icon (not available with API)
+  - Navigation bar to navigate inside personal space
+  - List of the last transactions
+  - different forms :
       - An account deletion form
       - A cash withdrawal form
       - A transfer request form
       - A money deposit form
 - An admin page with:
+  - Logo that leads to homepage
+  - A search bar to navigate through accounts
+  - A list of the current requests
     - Management of account opening requests
     - Management of cash withdrawal requests
     - Management of transfer requests
     - Management of the requests of the money deposits
     - Management of credit applications
+  - A button to sort accounts

+  - Management of account opening requests
+  - Management of cash withdrawal requests
+  - Management of transfer requests
+  - Management of the requests of the money deposits
+  - Management of credit applications
+- (Optionnal): A contact page with:
+  - a contact form

 ## Wireframes

+First, I began with Zoning :

+## Graphical Design

+-